openpnp/openpnp/Pick-and-Place-Design-Comparison.md

 ## Pick-and-Place vs 3D Printers and CNC Machines
-The hardware design considerations for a pick-and-place (PnP) machine are different from those for a 3D printer of CNC machine.
+The hardware design considerations for a pick-and-place (PnP) machine are different from those for a 3D printer or CNC machine.
 Though you can adapt other designs to work as a PnP if all you need is a bare-bones machine, it's nearly always necessary to diverge significantly from 3D printer and CNC designs to the point that you should not expect to use one as a starting point for your design/build.

 ### Compared to both 3D printers and CNC machines
 * The X and Y axes of PnP machines need accuracy and precision only in final movement coordinates; how they get there is almost irrelevant.